List of tallest buildings in Auckland: 1980s to 1990s

-2000s–present
+2000s to present

 The turn of the millennium would see the completion of Auckland's two tallest skyscrapers at the time, Metropolis, which also became the tallest residential building in New Zealand at 155 m (509 ft), and the Vero Centre, the tallest building in New Zealand overall at 170 m (560 ft).
 Metropolis marked an increase in the number and proportion of residential buildings on the skyline.
 While it was praised for its style and quality, the NZ$180 million cost of its construction also led to major financial fallout for its developer.
 Construction on the tallest building outside Auckland's city centre, Sentinel, was completed in 2008 in Takapuna, a northern suburb across the Waitematā Harbour.
 The idea of having a landmark building in Takapuna was considered favourably when the developer Cornerstone Group first proposed it in 2003.
 The Great Recession halted high-rise development in the city for a few years until the mid-2010s.

 In the mid-2010s, another building boom began in the city centre, adding residential towers such as Queens Residences (2016), Park Residences (2017) and Victoria Residences (2018) to the skyline.
 Construction on the city's current tallest building, Commercial Bay, began in 2016 and was completed in 2020, during the COVID-19 pandemic.
 The skyscraper's anchor tenant is PwC, which gives it its other name of PwC Tower; the pandemic delayed the opening of the building's retail centre.
 The skyscraper is one of New Zealand's most sustainable high-rise office building and currently holds a 5 Star Green Building and Green Star Design Rating.
 Also completed in 2020 was The Pacifica, overtaking Metropolis to be New Zealand's tallest residential building.
 The top two floors of the building contain a penthouse that was originally listed for sale at NZD40 million, which would have made it the most expensive apartment ever sold in New Zealand.
 This apartment was later split into four separate units.

 The boom continued into the early 2020s with the completion of Voco Hotel and Holiday Inn and 51 Albert, both towers having a hotel component.
 Commercial Bay was set to be overtaken by the luxury residential skyscraper Seascape, which topped out in 2024 at a height of 187 m (613 ft).
 However, work on the building paused soon after, and its pointed roof sits unfinished on the skyline.
 The delay has been blamed on contract disputes between the developer, Shundi Customs, and the construction company.
 With few high-rises under construction as of 2025, some have regarded the recent high-rise boom to be over.